DiegoMagdaleno/DiegoMagdaleno/README.md

 - **EzChRoot:** chroots are essential when one is making a build system (You know, you don't want to delete /etc/ on your main system on accident), so so I made EzChRoot, since all where bash scripts, and allowed very little reusability or configuration I wrote my own tool on Golang, sadly the code isn't very good and it is broken on Big Sur.

-- **trm:** This project is simple, in fact it was suggested by a "friend", its basically `rm` but instead of deleting files it moves them to the trash, and you might wonder "Why not just make an alias to mv?" and you would be 100% right, I only made it for fun and a suggestion.
+- **trm:** This project is simple, in fact it was suggested by a friend, it's basically `rm` but instead of deleting files it moves them to the trash, and you might wonder "Why not just make an alias to mv?" and you would be 100% right, I only made it for fun and a suggestion.

  ### 🌱 I’m learning: